mobileticket/bob-api/Bob-Change-Request.md

 ## Other affected stakeholders

-Skånetrafiken, Blekingetrafiken, Hallandstrafiken, Jönköpings Länstrafik, Länstrafiken Kronoberg and Kalmar länstrafik.
+Only those stakeholders who implement the Traveller API and desire to use this functionality is affected.

 ## Technical consequences

 The proposed change will alter some existing objects in the Traveller API, this CR therefor calls for a bump of the major version in this API.
+To our knowledge, no-one has implemented the current version of the Traveller API.

 All other proposed changes are backwards compatible.

 ## Business consequences

-The proposed functionality is critical for being able to support some quite common cross-border use-cases for travel cards, while also improving their user-experience when travelling across multiple operators.
+The proposed functionality is critical for being able to support some quite common cross-border use-cases for ID-based travelling, while also improving the user experience when travelling across multiple operators.
 The functionality also enables Payment Service Providers (PSPs), holding authorisations to conduct banking or other financial business, to enter the BoB ecosystem as independent participants.
 This could overcome some difficult hurdles in, for instance, "Pay-as-you-go" scenarios.

-As the Traveller API has not, to date, been implemented by any BoB Participants, there should be no negative consequences.
+As the current Traveller API has not, to our knowledge, been implemented by any BoB Participants there should be no negative consequences.

 ## Time schedule